Universe-2025-SEC1364W-Templates/workshop-guide/section1-repo-risk-rating.md

 Only organization owners or security managers can run the scan, and it can be generated once every **90 days**.

 We have already triggered this scan on your organization before the session.
 Each participant receives a link to the finished report.
 Rather than running the scan yourself, focus on reviewing the results.
-Observe which Acme Corp. repositories contain leaked secrets and notice that many are the flagship projects (e.g., *mona‑gallery* and *mona*).
+Observe which Acme Corp. repositories contain leaked secrets and notice that many are the flagship projects (e.g., *mona‑gallery* and *mono*).

 To run a similar security risk assessment on your own organization(s) after this workshop, you would need to: